What Realized Volatility Is

 Why can two realized volatility readings for the same asset look different?

-They may use different lookback windows, different sampling frequencies, or different scaling conventions.
-A short-window daily reading and a longer-window intraday-based reading are describing different slices and textures of the same price history.
+They may use different lookback windows, different return series, different sampling frequencies, or different scaling conventions.
+A short-window daily reading and a longer-window intraday-based reading are describing different slices and textures of the same price history, and annualized versions are still built from those underlying horizon choices.

 Is realized volatility the same thing as implied volatility?